cdapio/ng-capsules/README.md

   To develop/add a new component to the repo the following are assumed for the build process.

+  1. The folder name for your module, your module name and bower component name should be the same.
+It should be of the format ```cask-angular-<name>```.
+This is to help during the build process of the module while being used as a bower dependency in an app(say CDAP).

-  1. The module should have module.js which "defines" the angular module
+  2. The module should have module.js file which "defines" the angular module

      For Example,
      ```javascript
      angular.module("newModule", []);
      ```

-  2. The bower.json in the module should define the ```main``` property with files that are important to the module.
+  3. The bower.json in the module should define the ```main``` property with files that are important to the module.
 The first file in the array should be module.js.
      This is necessary for the build process as angular expects the module to defined before adding a directive/service/filter/controller to it.

      For Example,
      ```javascript
-     angular.module("newModule").controller("somecontr", function() {...})
+     angular.module("newModule").controller("somecontroller", function() {...})
      ```
-     Will fail if it is not defined before.
+     Will fail if ```newModule``` is not defined before.
 So by defining the module in module.js and adding it as the first file in the main we make sure during the build process we have module definition as the first step before adding anything to the module.